AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ![](new_vm_39.png)

-Now open the explorer and browse to `This PC`, then click on the `CD Drive`.
+Now open the file explorer and browse to `This PC`, then click on the `CD Drive`.

 ![](new_vm_40.png)